ebaligand/methylation_analysis_of_nanopore_data/README.md

 Now you can start your analyses:

 * Step files: individual steps of the workflow.
-/!\ Remember to update the paths!
+Note : Remember to update the paths!

 * The all script file: all analyzes starting from fast5 raw files up to the basic matrix.
-/!\ The script with all analysis allow to download all singularity images and references files.
+Note : The script with all analysis allow to download all singularity images and references files.